adonespitogo/angular-base64-upload/README.md

 --------

 v0.1.9
- - Not making a copy of new model value when doing `ngModel.$setViewValue()` since fileObject is already a new identity.
-This also allows preprocessor to modify the fileObject in case of promises and callbacks.
+ - preprocessor can return promises

 v0.1.8
  - To update premature npm publish.
 Will deprecate `v0.1.7`